-If we take the median of the NATO guidelines, than the country result is as follow for the two objectives.
-14The 2% GDP has a median of 1,3%.
+If we take the median of the NATO guidelines, than the country result is as follow for the two tives.
+The 2% GDP has a median of 1,3%.
 In addition to the five already mentioned countries, which have a military budget in conformation with the NATO guideline, a group of nine countries have also a budget which is greater than the median of 1,3% GDP: Bulgaria, France, Latvia, Lithuania, Montenegro, Norway, Portugal, Romania and Turkey.
 This means that 14 members are, for 2017, situated above the NATO median.

 The NATO 20% equipment guideline has a median of 19,27%, which is nearly the required percentage.
 It concerns the already 15 mentioned countries.
 The practical result is a lot better concerning this equipment objective than compared with the general budget 2% GDP rule.

 The third resolution of the "NATO Wales summit" spoke over a better balance between the military expenditure of the North American and European NATO members.
 In other words the Wales demands an increase of the military budget outlays from the most of the European partners.

 The next table illustrates the situation using the 2017 figures.
+15

-GDP share current prices Constant prices

-USA 45.5 % 71.7 % 67.4 %

-Canada 4.9 % 2.2 % 2.6 %

-Turkey 3.1 % 2.1 % 1.9 %

-European members 46.5 %18 24% 28.1 %
+GDP share current prices16 Constant prices USA 45.5 % 71.7 % 67.4 % Canada 4.9 % 2.2 % 2.6 % 3.1 % 1.9 % Turkey 2.1 % 46.5 %18 24% 28.1 % European members